codingexport/ExcelAssignment/README.md

 Would you like me to generate this as a `README.md` file so you can directly upload it to your GitHub folder?

+## 📄 License

+This project is licensed for educational and non-commercial use only.
+Feel free to use, modify, and share with proper credits.

+---

+## 👨‍💻 Author

+**Akhilesh Nishad**
+Created as part of Excel/Data Analyst course assignment.
+For queries, feel free to connect.